Vyral/amy-kite-recruiting/_drafts/why-your-safety-should-be-a-top-priority.md

 {% include youtube.html %}

+<center><em>As a Realtor, you shouldn’t forget to keep your safety a top priority when meeting with clients.</em></center>

-Realtor safety is a big topic nowadays.
+<br>Realtor safety is a big topic nowadays.
 With that in mind, I have a question to ask you: **Have you thought about the best way to meet with clients?**

 Are you meeting them at your office?
 Or a Starbucks, perhaps?
-Or somewhere where it’s&nbsp;<br>recorded who you’re meeting with?
+Or somewhere where it’s recorded who you’re meeting with?
 Are you getting a driver's license or some form of identification before meeting with a person?

 These are all things to consider when meeting someone for the first time—potentially even after that.
 Someone should always know where you’re at.
 It doesn’t hurt to have a buddy system.
 Do you have someone else joining you for each meeting?
 Most mortgage professionals would be happy to join you at an open house.